hajimen/f360_insert_decal_rpa/ReadMe.md

 1. `git clone` this repository.

-2. In your script / add-in directory, `pip3.9 install {path to f360_insert_decal_rpa repository directory} -t app-packages`
+2. In your script / add-in directory, `pip3.11 install {path to f360_insert_decal_rpa repository directory} -t app-packages`

-Use python 3.9 for Mac distributed by python.org.
+Use python 3.11 for Mac distributed by python.org or homebrew.
 Why not embedded python in F360?
 F360 for Mac has a bug (wrong PYTHONPATH for
 Edit button -> VSCode -> terminal) and it makes troublesome to use embedded python.

 3. Look at `f360_insert_decal_rpa Regression Test.py` and incorporate the usage to your script / add-in.